arixmkii/qcw/README.md

 Version `5.2.9` w/o any changes.

+## How to use QEMU

+It is packaged the way similar to official builds, one can just follow official installation instructions.
+Changed from official buids are considered unstable and discouraged to be used on their own.
+This is why no additional manual is provided.

 ## How to use Podman

 ### Basics

 Download installation packages of the release.
-Install qemu and podman using their installers.
+Install QEMU and Podman using their installers.
 Then install `qcw-utils` in the desired directory using
 `powershell -Command "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arixmkii/qcw/main/qcw-utils.ps1'))"` or
 `pwsh -c "iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/arixmkii/qcw/main/qcw-utils.ps1'))"`